Venue: The Writing Room, Floor 1, City Hall, BS1 5TR

 The Board were asked to agree the minutes of the previous meeting.

-That subject to the noting of the following the minutes of the 25th October 2017 was confirmed as a correct record.
+Resolved: That the minutes of the meeting on the 25th October 2017 was confirmed as the correct record.

 The following was noted from the discussion that followed: